Alstom sues GE for breach of train signal sales contract

-(Reuters) - French rail transport company Alstom SA has filed a U.S. lawsuit accusing General Electric Co of breach of contract related to last November’s sale of the American industrial conglomerate’s train-signaling business.
+NEW YORK (Reuters) - French rail transport company Alstom SA (ALSO.PA) has filed a U.S. lawsuit accusing General Electric Co (GE.N) of breach of contract related to last November’s sale of the American industrial conglomerate’s train-signaling business.

 According to a complaint made public on Tuesday night in U.S. District Court in Manhattan, Alstom and GE have been unable to resolve disputes over whether the $800 million purchase price should be adjusted, up or down, to account for working capital and net debt.